Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter1/README.md

 > In the steps below, "clientId" is the same as "Application ID" or "AppId".

-1. Open the `App/authConfig.js` file
+1. Open the `src/app/auth-config.json` file
-1. Find the app key `clientId` and replace the existing value with the application ID (clientId) of the `multitenant-spa` application copied from the Azure portal.
+1. Find the key `clientId` and replace the existing value with the application ID (clientId) of the `multitenant-spa` application copied from the Azure portal.

 ## Explore the sample